I have covered quite a few creamy white paint colors around here, but maybe none more popular than Sherwin Williams Shoji White is right now!

 See what I mean?
 If Shoji White would made my house look this good, I would be filling my trunk with 5 gallon pails of it!

-Shoji White Bedroom
+Shoji White in the Bedroom

 Moving on to an interior by Donna, here is Shoji White in a more typical home: